Robert W. Lucky

-Robert Wendell Lucky (January 9, 1936 – March 10, 2022) was an electrical engineer, inventor, and research manager at Bell Labs and Bell Communications Research (Bellcore).
+Robert Wendell Lucky (January 9, 1936 – March 10, 2022) was an American electrical engineer, inventor, and research manager at Bell Labs and Bell Communications Research (Bellcore).
 He is best known for his writings and speeches about technology, society, and engineering culture.
-Bob is a Fellow of the IEEE and a member of the National Academy of Engineering.
+Bob was a Fellow of the IEEE and a member of the National Academy of Engineering.
 He is also a member of TTI/Vanguard's advisory board.

 Early life

 Robert Lucky was born in Pittsburgh, Pennsylvania, and went to high school in Mt.
 Lebanon, Pennsylvania.
 He studied electrical engineering at Purdue University, graduating with a BSEE in 1957.
-He stayed on at Purdue and was granted an MSEE in 1959.
+He stayed on at Purdue and earned an MSEE in 1959.
 Continuing at Purdue he did his PhD research under John C Hancock, writing a thesis on simultaneous amplitude modulated and phase modulated digital communication.
 In his thesis he derived two-dimensional signal constellations that are similar to those used in the quadrature amplitude modulation (QAM) systems commonly used in high speed digital communications today.
 He received his PhD from Purdue in 1961.